dfremont/glulx-llvm/README.md

 * Documentation for using the backend, in this file.
 * A slightly-modified version of zzo38's Glulx assembler [**glasm**](https://www.npmjs.com/package/glasm), suitable for producing `.ulx` files from the assembly code output by LLVM.
 * `clangglk.h`, a drop-in replacement for `glk.h` to use with the Glulx backend.
 In theory, using this header allows self-contained Glk programs to be compiled directly to Glulx.
-* An extremely tiny subset of the C standard library in the **libc** folder.
-While I may add more functions later, right now I have only included stripped-down versions of the headers needed by `glk.h`.
+* A subset of the C standard library in the **libc** folder, providing many commonly-used functions (e.g. `printf`, `strcpy`, `time`, `realloc`) but missing some features (e.g. `fopen` does not support all file modes).
+This subset was sufficient for compiling Inform 6.
+The implementation of `printf` is from Charles Nicholson's [**nanoprintf**](https://github.com/charlesnicholson/nanoprintf).
+* `libcalls.c`, which provides library functions for various essential operations not natively supported by Glulx, and which will need to be linked into most nontrivial programs.

 ## Installation